cyranodev/trybe-proj-trybeer-v2/README.md

 **First version:** this version follows up an initial one where the whole project is built up>

 - *Back-end:* usage of [mySQL](https://www.mysql.com/) was required.
 The group decided to use a services layer in architecture and [Express](https://expressjs.com/) to handle routes.
-We implemented basic security features such as [JWT](https://jwt.io/) for login management, as well as encryption of passwords (using [BCrypt](https://www.npmjs.com/package/bcrypt)) to store them in DB, and our own log middleware (developed by a group member) to write logs and handle errors in Express flow.
+We implemented basic security features such as [JWT](https://jwt.io/) for login management, as well as encryption of passwords (using [BCrypt](https://www.npmjs.com/package/bcrypt)) to store them in DB, and our own log middleware (developed by Phelipe Ohlsen, see contributors below) to write logs and handle errors within Express flow.

 - *Front-end:* all elements built up using [React](https://reactjs.org/) and *React Context*, along with [React Router](https://reactrouter.com/) to deal with routes and protected (logged in) routes.
 Visual design was not a requirement in itself